-All students, throughout their training and involvement with Campbell Institute, are expected to:
+STUDENT RESPONSIBILITIES - All students, throughout their training and involvement with Campbell Institute, are expected to:

-- Treat all people with fairness and respect and not do anything that could offend, embarrass or threaten others. - Not harass, victimise, discriminate against or disrupt others. - Treat all others and their property with respect. - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks as they become known. - Not bring into any premises being used for training purposes, any articles or items that may threaten the safety of self or others. - Notify us if any of their personal or contact details change. - Provide relevant and accurate information to Campbell Institute in a timely manner.
+- Treat Campbell Institute's staff and students with fairness and respect and not do anything that could offend, embarrass or threaten others. - Not harass, victimise, discriminate against or disrupt others. - Treat all others and their property with respect. - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks as they become known. - Not bring into any premises being used for training purposes, any articles or items that may threaten the safety of self or others. - Notify us if any of their personal or contact details change. - Provide relevant and accurate information to Campbell Institute in a timely manner. - Approach their course with due personal commitment and integrity.

-- Approach their course with due personal commitment and integrity. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing on copyright laws. - Hand in all assessment tasks, assignments and other evidence of their work with a completed and signed cover sheet. - Make regular contact with their Trainer/Assessor. - Prepare appropriately for all assessment tasks, visits and training sessions. - Notify Campbell Institute if any difficulties arise as part of their involvement in the program. - Immediately notify Campbell Institute if they are unable to attend a training session for any reason. - Make payments for their training within agreed timeframes, where relevant. - Speak English when on Campbell Institute campuses and facilities or in online classes.
+- Attend the scheduled face to face classes as per the timetable provided by the Campbell Institute. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing on copyright laws. - Hand in all assessment tasks, assignments and other evidence of their work with a completed and signed cover sheet by the due dates. - Make regular contact with their Trainer/Assessor. - Prepare appropriately for all assessment tasks, visits and training sessions. - Notify Campbell Institute if any difficulties arise as part of their involvement in the program. - Immediately notify Campbell Institute if they are unable to attend a training session for any reason. - Make payments for their training within agreed timeframes, where relevant. - Speak English when on Campbell Institute campuses and facilities or in classes.